Welcome to your Vegan Cooking Guide Tutorial!

 Here's how to use the Flavor Matches in this example for cabbage.

-Suppose you have some Agave Nectar, coconut milk, garlic and lemon juice on hand.
+Suppose you have some coconut nectar, coconut milk, garlic and lemon juice on hand.
 You can whip this into a sauce and pour it over lightly steamed cabbage.

 Or you could sauté some chopped cabbage and leeks in a little non-dairy butter and sprinkle with caraway seeds, salt and pepper, and any other ingredients you have on hand that match your taste buds.